julelang/manual/src/packages/using-packages.md

 ### Module
 Your own project may not consist of only one package, the main one.
 You may want to include different packages in your project.
 It is a useful action to use separate packages for the organization of the project.
 Jule recognizes subpackages in your project's main package and allows you to import those subpackages.

-For example, your main package is head directory.
-This package is your entry package for project.
+For example, your main package is the `head` directory.
+This package is your entry package for your project.
 But for this, your main program must also be a module.
 For more information about modules, you can look at the [modules](/packages/modules/) section.

 Your example project tree:
 ```